bvfnbk/js-packaging/README.md

 # js-packaging

-Experiments with JS Packaging for Browser &amp; Node
+Experiments with JS Packaging for Browser &amp; Node.
+This document systematically increases the complexity when packaging JavaScript functions and classes.

-## Modules
+## Level 0: Common-JS, No Transpilation

+The following modules are the most simple modules there are (at least when working with Node).
+Each package defines a module with one or more exported functions.
+The corresponding "client" packages just include the packages and use the functions.

 | Module                | Comment                                                     |
 | ---                   | ---                                                         |